Skip to main content

 "Business Day" means any working day, Monday to Friday inclusive, excluding statutory and other holidays, namely: New Year's Day; Family Day; Good Friday; Easter Monday; Victoria Day; Canada Day; Civic Holiday; Labour Day; Thanksgiving Day; Remembrance Day; Christmas Day; Boxing Day and any other day on which His Majesty the King in right of Ontario has elected to be closed for business.

-“Database” means the information regarding registered volunteers maintained on the OC volunteer portal.
+"Database" means the information regarding registered volunteers maintained on the Ontario Corps Volunteer Registration Portal.

 "Emergency" has the same meaning as provided in section 1 of the Emergency Management and Civil Protection Act R.S.O.
 1990, c.
 E.9: "a situation or an impending situation that constitutes a danger of major proportions that could result in serious harm to persons or substantial damage to property and that is caused by the forces of nature, a disease or other health risk, an accident or an act whether intentional or otherwise."